OSU-MR/SCC/README.md

 ## Surface Coil Intensity Correction (SCC)

-1. Create a new environment named SCC in Conda and activate it with the following command:
+1. Create a new environment named SCC in Conda and activate it with the following command (don't close the terminal, we will use it in step 3):
+   * Open a new terminal and run the following command:
    ```
    conda create --name SCC python jupyterlab ipykernel -y && conda activate SCC && python -m ipykernel install --user --name=SCC --display-name "SCC"
    ```